Old Elbe Tunnel

 Who is the Old Elbe Tunnel suitable for?

+The Old Elbtunnel is an experience for young and old.
 For technology enthusiasts, it offers exciting insights into the engineering of the early 20th century.
-History buffs can understand the significance of the tunnel for the development of Hamburg.
+History buffs can appreciate the significance of the tunnel for the development of Hamburg.
+For families with children, the tunnel is an exciting adventure with plenty to discover.
+Cyclists also enjoy using the tunnel to cross beneath the Elbe and explore the city.

 Basically, the Old Elbtunnel is open 365 days a year and has no special opening hours.
-Therefore, you can walk through it both during the day and at night and let yourself be enchanted by its atmosphere.
+You can walk through it both during the day and at night and let yourself be enchanted by its atmosphere.
 Only on New Year's Eve is the tunnel closed from 9 PM to 4 AM for safety reasons.

-Access Opening Hours
+Access Opening hours

 Pedestrians & Bicycles